fabianmartins/alienattack.workshop/README.md

 Here is where we start fixing the environment.

 The system is comprised of two applications: the Game, and the Scoreboard.
+We've been said that these applications are needing a facelift.
+However, let's leave the cosmetics for another opportunity.

 We know that the system is not running properly because we tried to run each one of the applications, and while having the browser console opened, we could see a lot of errors, and it's clear that the application is broken.